dancer1325/gradle/platforms/documentation/docs/src/docs/userguide/running-builds/introduction/README.md

   * build caching
     * how does it work?
       * store previous built results
+        * Note: 👁️If the files are NOT used from a long time → Gradle removes it 👁️
     * uses
       * share across teams
       * speed up builds